Campbell Cavasso: 2018 U.S. House election

-On January 8, 2018, Hanabusa formally announced her candidacy for governor in the 2018 Hawaii gubernatorial election, challenging incumbent Governor Ige in the Democratic primary.
+On January 8, 2018, Hanabusa formally announced her candidacy for governor in the 2018 Hawaii gubernatorial election, challenging incumbent governor Ige in the Democratic primary.
 This created an open seat in Hawaii's 1st congressional district for the 2018 election.
 Cavasso announced his candidacy for the seat, and ran in the Republican primary against businessman and anti-abortion activist Raymond Vinole.
 In the August 11 primary, Cavasso prevailed with 10,564 votes, about 82 percent of all ballots cast.

 In the general election, Cavasso faced Democratic nominee (and former congressman) Ed Case, Libertarian candidate Michelle Tippens, Green candidate Zach Burd, and nonpartisan candidate Calvin Griffin.
 Cavasso's campaign focused on technology-based campaign methods, including social media; Cavasso remarked that the campaign was the most relaxing and fun he'd worked on.
 Cavasso told KHON that his objective was to form a winning coalition of Republicans, independents, and conservative Democrats.
 In an interview with Hawaii News Now, he remarked that "there is a sense we got this one" (election) and that he believed Hawaiians wanted a stronger Republican Party.
-During the campaign, Cavasso praised President Donald Trump's leadership, particularly in relation to his diplomacy with North Korea and his handling of the economy, and was critical of Hawaii Democratss' behavior during the Brett Kavanaugh hearings.
+During the campaign, Cavasso praised President Donald Trump's leadership, particularly in relation to his diplomacy with North Korea and his handling of the economy, and was critical of Hawaii Democrats's behavior during the Brett Kavanaugh hearings.
 He also voiced skepticism of man-made climate change and expressed worry that further environmental regulations could increase gasoline prices and hurt Hawaii.
 He stated that, if elected, he would support Representative Jim Jordan of Ohio for Speaker of the House.
 Cavasso noted that Republicans currently held the White House, the House of Representatives, and the Senate, and argued that it would benefit Hawaii to have a member of Congress belonging to the majority party.

 On October 10, 2018, KITV hosted a debate between the two major-party candidates, focusing on congressional handling of the sexual assault allegations against Supreme Court nominee Brett Kavanaugh.
 The two candidates also both attended a forum hosted by the Grassroots Institute of Hawaii at the Pacific Club, where Cavasso criticized Senator Hirono for her handling of the Kavanaugh allegations, calling her "entirely out of order" for telling men to "shut up and step up" on issues of sexual assault.
 Cavasso reiterated his opposition to the legalization of marijuana, arguing that the opioid epidemic demonstrated that legalization would be counterproductive.
 He criticized the Affordable Care Act as leading to higher health care costs, and said he would not support Native Hawaiian sovereignty, arguing that they would not be well served by it and quoting a Hawaiian king as saying "we are all of one blood".
 On Election Day, Cavasso received 42,498 votes, just over 23 percent of all ballots cast, coming in second place behind Case.